Deacon Sharpe: 2009–2012

-Later Maggie returns to town and threatens to tell Nikki the truth about his involvement in her and Victor's breakup if he doesn't help her get out of jail.
-Originally unwilling, Deacon eventually tries to put together a plan to bust Maggie out, but it fails.
-Maggie calls Nikki to come to the jail because she has some important news for her.
-Deacon catches up to Nikki, but Maggie tells Nikki the truth anyway.
+Later Meggie returns to town and threatens to tell Nikki the truth about his involvement in her and Victor's breakup if he doesn't help her get out of jail.
+Originally unwilling, Deacon eventually tries to put together a plan to bust Meggie out, but it fails.
+Meggie calls Nikki to come to the jail because she has some important news for her.
+Deacon catches up to Nikki, but Meggie tells Nikki the truth anyway.
 Nikki is shocked by it and storms out.
 She calls Nick who tells her that Victor and Diane have gotten married.
 Only a day earlier Nikki and Victor had sex.
 All of this news forced Nikki back to the alcohol later that night.